Toasted Sesame Oil

 We love toasted sesame oil in the test kitchen.
 Just a teaspoon or two adds a burst of distinctive toasty, nutty, roasted flavor to any number of recipes, from meats to vegetables to salads and stir-fries.
 Sesame seeds contain more than 50 percent oil, and sesame oil is one of the oldest foods made by humans; archaeologists have found evidence of its production going back thousands of years.
 Today, it’s widely used throughout Asia, and the United States is one of its biggest importers.

 There are two types of sesame oil, and they can’t be used interchangeably.
 Plain sesame oil, which is pressed from raw sesame seeds, has almost no color, flavor, or scent.
-It also has a high smoke point, making it a good cooking oil.
+It also has a high smoke point, which makes it a good cooking oil.
 By contrast, toasted sesame oil is deep amber to brown in color, with an intensely toasty, nutty aroma and flavor and a much lower smoke point.
 We generally don’t cook with it but use it as a finishing oil, adding a teaspoon or two at the end of cooking or incorporating it into a dressing or sauce.

 Because it’s such an important element in so many of our recipes, we chose to focus on toasted sesame oils, and bought eight top-selling products, priced from about $0.40 to about $1.60 per ounce, to discover which tasted best.
 Twenty-one staffers at America’s Test Kitchen sampled them in two blind tastings, first plain and then in Rice Salad with Peas and Mushrooms.